 This information is for commercial property.
 This is never done on Residential property.
 We don’t interpret property.
 We assess property and provide an opinion.

-Guidelines to Follow When Validating an Appraisal
+Guidelines For Validating an Appraisal

 According to the 2018 Frequently Asked Questions for the Appraisal Regulations and Interagency Appraisal and Evaluation Guidelines, a financial institution does not necessarily have to obtain a new appraisal.
 However, there are some times when it is necessary to validate a previously-completed appraisal to determine whether there has been any change in property value.
 This is why performing the validation process is beneficial to banking institutions: it allows you to recognize and document positive or negative value changes.